wp-plugins/social-polls-by-opinionstage/readme.txt

 == Screenshots ==

-1. **Multiple-choice poll** - Example of a multiple-choice social poll, note that you can view who voted what in the poll and view the poll voters social profile.
+1. **Multiple-choice poll** - Example of a multiple-choice social poll, note that you can view who voted what and view the poll voters social profile.
 You can also filter the poll results by the people you follow, by gender of the poll participants and more
 2. **Head-to-head poll** - Example of a head-to-head standard poll with 2 images
 3. **Side-bar poll** -  Example of a side-bar poll, note that you can fully configure the poll including poll width & height, font size & color and more
 4. **Insert poll icon** - From the WordPress editor, click on the insert poll icon to add a poll to the post/page
-5. **Add poll to side-bar** - From the widget list, and the “Polls by Opinion Stage” widget and configure which poll to display
+5. **Add poll to side-bar** - From the widget list, add the “Polls by Opinion Stage” widget and configure which poll to display
 6. **Start a poll form** - Just add a question, add sides and you're ready to go.
 Optionally set & edit many advanced poll settings to optimize the poll display & functionality
 7. **Poll social sharing dialog** - after voting, the user is (optionally) offered to share the poll vote in the social networks he uses.
 You can set the link, text & image of the shares
 8. **Poll results** - From the Opinion Stage dashboard view the poll results and poll performance metrics